Kansas St Info

 Mascot: Willie the Wildcat

-- This is the 2nd game in a 3 game series with KSU.
-Nebraska lost the first game last year at home 67-58.
-KSU will host in 2023.
+- This is the last game in the 3 game series vs KSU.
+KSU won at Nebraska and in KC.

 Others to watch